raulfraile/ladybug/README.md

 Ladybug: Simple and Extensible PHP Dumper
 =========================================

-Ladybug provides an easy and extensible var_dump/print_r replacement.
+Ladybug provides an easy and extensible var_dump/print_r replacement for PHP projects.
 For example, with this library, the following is possible:

 ``` php
 <?php